voltrue2/gracenode/README.md

 ### .load(callback [function])

-Loads all modules, log, and profiler **without** starting a process.
+Loads all modules, log, and profiler **without** starting a gracenode process.

 This is useful when you are using gracenode as a part of existing system.

 When you use `.load()`, consider using `.unload()` when your application process exists to ensure graceful exit of loaded modules.

+**NOTE:** You cannot use cluster mode of gracenode when you are using `.load()` since the application process is not of gracenode.

 ### .unload(callback [function])